twalpole/user_impersonate2/README.md

 end
 ```

-## User model & lookup
+### User model and lookup

-By default, it assumes the User model is `User`, that you use `User.find(id)` to find a user, and `aUser.id` to get the related id value.
+By default, `user_impersonate2` assumes the user model is named `User`, that you
+use `User.find(id)` to find a user given its ID, and `aUser.id` to get the
+related ID value.

-You can fix this default behavior in `config/initializers/user_impersonate.rb`, which is created by the generator above.
+You can change this default behaviour in the initializer `config/initializers/user_impersonate.rb`.

 ```ruby
 # config/initializers/user_impersonate.rb